GHROTIC/xu-mini-m-guide/README.md

 ### ~ ROCKNIX ~

-A Firmware based upon JELOS and has a similar feature set to PlumOS/AmberELEC, supporting both Single Card and 2 Card Setups.
-A stable Firmware option if you would like to use a Wifi/Ethernet USB Dongle for the Scraper or Retroachievements.
-Oddly the main User Interface runs at a noticibly low framerate with no known way to change this in the settings.
-Based on repeated testing with the last two versions of the main ROCKNIX distribution, the N64 and Dreamcast performance is far worse compared to other Firmware; PSX and PSP perform aproximately the same.
-This Firmware may be a good option if you have no plans to play any N64 or Dreamcast titles.
+A Firmware based upon JELOS and has a similar feature set to PlumOS/AmberELEC, supporting both Single Card and 2 Card Setups(single Card setup requires Linux or a wireless dongle to transfer files due to EXT4 Parition).
+A stable Firmware option if you want the visual appeal of Emulation Station and the ability to use a Wifi/Ethernet USB Dongle for the Scraper or Retroachievements.
+Based on testing the latest May release of ROCKNIX, the Dreamcast performance is far worse compared to PlumOS and I would consider it unplayable.
+Also, the controller configuration for MupenN64 Standalone is incorrect and PPSSPP needs analog stick settings modified, but these are minor issues(Fixes are listed below in the RockNIX Known Issues section).
+Considering that most of the issues with this firmware are resolved, I would currently recommend it over others.

 https://github.com/ROCKNIX/distribution

-###### (Tests done with Bios Files, Mali and Panfrost GPU Drivers, CPU and GPU set to highest performance, CPU Overclock enabled)
+###### (Tests done with Bios Files, Mali GPU Drivers, CPU and GPU set to highest performance, CPU Overclock enabled)

 <br>